 Similarly, Year Zero games use a complicated initiative system where you draw cards and move low to high.
 It also includes the possibility to draw two cards and pick the best, to trade initiative spots with another character, and to have multiple initiative steps for multiple actions.
 There’s a YZE Combat add-on that just automates all of this.
 Roll20 has some features for cards, but like the dice, I’ve never seen them actually work or be worth the amount of irritation it takes to get them working.
 Chances are people are just going to revert to rolling a d10 and that’s fine, but Foundry does it better and more in line with the official rules.

 Now, Roll20 isn’t purely limited to “beginner” features.
 It has options for dynamic lighting and let’s you add scripts to enhance the built in options.
 This is where suddenly Foundry becomes the one that’s easier to use.
 In Foundry, you choose these from a menu and apply the mod to your game.
 In Roll20, the equivalent is an API script, the use of which is limited to paid subscribers.
 It’s literally a script.
-They’ve added a pull down to include common ones, but for a long time you had to literally cut and paste the script into a text box.
+They’ve added a pull down to include common ones, but for a long time you had to literally cut and paste the code into a text box.
 Also, I’ll be honest, I never could get any of them to work.
-There’s also nothing like the diversity of Foundry available.
+There’s also nothing like the diversity of Foundry available–the assumption is that you’re not using any.

 Similarly, both games support dynamic lighting, where players only see the portion of the map that their characters can see.
 This is more of a dungeon crawling thing in my experience, but I’ve occasionally wanted to obscure part of the map for my games.
 Simply put, it’s easier in Foundry.
 In both systems, you draw lines (invisible to players) to indicate where walls are.
 Foundry makes it easier to see where things connect or don’t and you can quickly test it by simply clicking on a token and it will switch you into the view from that token.
 And it offers a lot of different options for lighting, including flickering torches, or weird glowing swirls or vortexes, and you can use these for visual excitement even if you aren’t using dynamic lighting.
 Roll20 is clearly feeling the heat and has recently updated their system a lot, but it’s still not as slick.